buildkite/iam-ssh-agent/README.md

 ### Granting Access to the API Gateway

-How to grant access to the API Gateway to list keys and sign data is determined by whether you deploy the service to the same account as your calling IAM roles or a different account.
+How to grant access to the API Gateway to list keys and sign data is determined by whether you deploy the service to the same account as your calling IAM entities or a different account.

-When using an API Gateway deployed to the same account access you don't have to provide explicit access in the IAM entity policies, the API Gateway resource is enough to grant access.
-An explicit deny on an IAM entity is of course respected.
+When using an API Gateway deployed to the same account, you don't have to provide explicit access in the IAM entity policies, the API Gateway Resource Policy is enough to grant access.
+An explicit deny in an IAM Policy is of course respected.

-When using an API Gateway deployed to a separate account (cross account IAM access) you must allow access in both accounts.
-The API Gateway's resource policy must include the calling account’s account ID, and the calling account’s IAM entity must be granted an explicit allow with an IAM Policy Statement:
+When using an API Gateway deployed to a separate account (cross account IAM access) you must configure access in both accounts.
+The API Gateway's resource policy must include the calling account’s account ID (or source VPC / VPC Endpoint if using a Private endpoint), and the calling account’s IAM entity must be granted an explicit allow with an IAM Policy Statement:

 ```json
 {